Low-Earth Orbit Flight Test of an Inflatable Decelerator: Design

 It inflates to 6 metres (about 20 feet) in diameter.
-Its total mass is about 2,400 lb.
+Its total mass is about 2,400 lb (1,000 kg).

 It is formed from 7 inflatable tori (6 wide and one narrow), with a flexible woven silicon carbide black ceramic fabric thermal protection layer on one side.

 Launch, deployment, and results

 Launch and deployment (inflation, separation and splashdown from the Atlas V Centaur 2nd stage) were successful.

 It reentered the atmosphere at about Mach 29, reached a peak deceleration of about 9 g, and splashed down under a subsonic parachute near Hawaii.
 NASA stated on November 17 that LOFTID was a "huge success" and able to be used on future missions to Mars.

 According to the principal investigator, Dr. Neil Cheatwood, the success means the technology is now ready to use on missions.

 Commercial interest

 Dr. Cheatwood reports that about a dozen companies have contacted him to express interest in the technology.